neilwen987/CSR_Adaptive_Rep/README.md

 ├── queries.jsonl
 ```
 #### Get embeddings
-You can get our pre-computed [NV-Embed-v2](https://huggingface.co/nvidia/NV-Embed-v2) embeddings from .
+You can get our pre-computed [NV-Embed-v2](https://huggingface.co/nvidia/NV-Embed-v2) embeddings from [Dataset Link](https://huggingface.co/datasets/W1nd-navigator/CSR-precompute-embeds).
 Or you can use `./get_embeddings/get_retrieval_embeddings.py` to generate your own embeddings.
 ```sh
 cd get_embeddings/
 python get_retrieval_embeddings.py \